 Tender Notices post-Brexit

 Government has previously referred to launching a “Find A Tender” service, that will replicate the e-notification service TED (Tenders European Daily) which publishes OJEU notices.
 At present lower value contract notices are published by public sector authorities on Contracts Finder (England), Sell2Wales (Wales) and Public Contracts Scotland (Scotland) and high value notices (for contracts greater in value than the OJEU threshold) are published to OJEU.
-It is our understanding that the Find A Tender service will go live on 1st January 2021.
+It is our understanding that the Find A Tender service will go live on 31st December 2020 at 23:00.
 There have been reports that the Find A Tender service may launch through Contracts Finder, therefore from January 2021 it is possible that all notices in England (high and low value) will be published to Contracts Finder.
 We are awaiting further information and updates on the Find A Tender service and will share them onwards when they are received.

 Contracts Finder is a free to register site, to which you can save your tender alert profile, so that you can receive notifications of opportunities suitable for your business.